Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future)

-Raised beds are having something of a moment - and for good reason.
-They look great, and are incredibly practical for a number of planting styles.
-However without utilising easy garden ideas you may be missing a trick.
+Raised beds are having something of a moment – and for good reason.
+They look great and are incredibly practical for many planting styles.
+However, without utilising easy garden ideas, you may be missing a trick.

-Utilise the sides of the beds to add on benches for a built-in seating arrangement.
-Accessorise with cushions and blankets to complement or contrast with your planting.
+Utilise the sides of the beds to add benches for a built-in seating arrangement.
+Accessorise with cushions and blankets to complement or contrast your planting.

 17. Have an outdoor blackboard